-I have been looking for an opportunity to give one of the Delta kayaks a really solid workout in open water conditions and recently snuck away for a two day coastal trip from Ulladulla Harbour to Vincentia in Jervis Bay.
+Delta Kayaks out of Canada have been massively popular with Aussie paddlers over the years – and one of the most popular brands in our store.
+I had an opportunity to give one of our Demo Delta 16s a really solid workout in open water conditions over a two day coastal trip from Ulladulla Harbour to Vincentia in Jervis Bay.
 With around 70km of coastline, there were a variety of conditions to play in, including crossing of river bars, steep cliffs generating confused rebounding seas, and some exposed stretches of coast open to the full brunt of prevailing wind and sea conditions.
-Two solid days in the cockpit of the Delta 16 allowed a proper test in all of these environments and provided an excuse to spend some quality time exploring this amazing coastline and looking for whales (which were sighted by everyone else in and around Jervis Bay apart from me…not to worry).
+Two solid days in the cockpit of the Delta 16 allowed a proper test in all of these environments and provided an excuse to spend some quality time exploring this amazing coastline.

 Getting it to the Water

 I must say that this is one area where Delta kayaks really excel – the thermoformed plastic construction is light – weighing in at 21kg for a sea kayak at a tick below 5m is excellent.
 I move a lot of sea kayaks around and always love handling the Deltas.
 I can easily load (or unload) it straight off the shoulder onto my Prado and slide it onto the cradles – and same in reverse.
 Compared to rotomolded plastic and standard composite glass boats, the light weight construction is a real asset particularly given the price point of these kayaks.